francohowell/typescript_codechallenge/KYLESCOMMENTS.md

 ## About the Back End

+I wrote this app using Node v16.13.0.
+So, if something goes wrong, that's probably the reason. ;)

+## Daily Notes

 These aren't important to read, they were mostly for myself.
 This was a learning experience where I used a number of new libraries, after all!

 ### Thursday Notes